7 Questions About Medical School Applications

+There’s a lot that goes into applying in medical school.
 The first order of business is figuring out a plan for completing your medical school applications.
 You need to come up with a timeline, determine which schools to target, and gather all the appropriate materials.
-There’s clearly a lot you need to sort out.
+There’s clearly a lot to sort out.

 The good news is you can easily start your research right now.
 And we’re here to help.